-Charlotte Bird has always had a passion for jewellery, as a child she would spend hours sketching and learning basic jewellery skills from her mother.
-As an adult she's trained in design and began a career working in buying and product marketing roles for large global brands, but her real passion lay in her love of jewellery.
+Charlotte Bird has always had a passion for jewelry, as a child she would spend hours sketching and learning basic jewelry skills from her mother.
+As an adult she's trained in design and began a career working in buying and product marketing roles for large global brands, but her real passion lay in her love of jewelry.
 We spent five minutes with Charlotte to find out more about the brand that she's created...

 The brand was officially formed in 2015.
 It had long been a passion of mine but never seemed like the right time to embark, however, an inspirational presentation given by Bec Astley Clarke tipped the scales and made me decide to go for it.
 Quality is key for me and after a few false starts in terms of finding the right partner to work with, I took the leap and made the long held dream become a reality.